BU-ISCIII/markdowns/output_virus.md

   * PNG file with the visualization of the alignment between the assembled viral genome and the reference viral genome.
 * `{sample_id}_consensus.fasta`
   * Fasta filte with the contigs that reconstruct the reference genome.

+## Custom Analysis
+### BLAST
+[BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) finds regions of similarity between biological sequences.
+The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance.
+We performed a nucleotide BLAST (blastn) through the web server, against the Nucleotide Collection database.
+The results are not shown.
+The analysis was performed both using a viral genomes database (10-blast_virus) and a bacterial genomes database (11-blast_bacteria).
+**Output directory: `10-blast_virus/ & 11-blast_bacteria`**
+* `{sample_id}_blast_filt_header.txt`: txt file with the parsed BLAST results.
+It contains the following columns:
+  * stitle: Subject title corresponds to the name of the genome that has a BLAST hit.
+  * qaccver: Corresponds to the sequence on the query (sample) fasta file that has a hit with stitle.
+  * saccver: Corresponds to the accession of stitle in the NCBI database.
+  * pident: Percentage of identity between the subject (reference) and the query (sample).
+  * length: length of the alignment.
+  * mismatch: # of mismatches in the alignment.
+  * gapopen: # of gaps that have been opened.
+  * qstart: nucleotide where the alignment starts in the query.
+  * qend: nucleotide where the alignment ends in the query.
+  * sstart: nucleotide where the alignment starts in the subject.
+  * send: nucleotide where the alignment ends in the subject.
+  * evalue: is the number of expected hits of similar quality (score) that could be found just by chance.
+  * bitscore: measures sequence similarity independent of query sequence length and database size and is normalized based on the rawpairwise alignment score.
+  * slen: Subject nucleotide length.
+  * qlen: Query nucleotide length.
+  * qcovs: % of query coverage.
+  * %cgAligned: % of contig aligned to the reference.
+  * %refCovered: %  of the reference that is covered.